tobinata/api-documentation/README.md

 ### Introduction

-There are two primary methods of connecting, Oauth 2 and using your API Key.
-Typically, the API Key is easier for scripting, while Oauth 2 will be required for GUI applications (including Postman, a user-friendly API consumption app).
+There are two methods of connecting, Oauth 2 and using your API Key.
+Typically, the API Key is easier for scripting, while Oauth 2 will be required for GUI applications (including [Postman](https://www.getpostman.com), a user-friendly API testing app).

 #### API Key Method
 The first step to accessing the API is to get your API key.
 After logging into Whetstone, visit the settings page (click your name at the top right and choose "My Settings").
 You should see a section called "Developer Options" section.
 (If you don't, get in touch.
 You may not have the correct permissions set up.)